What are your chances of acceptance?

 Curious about whether filmmaking is the path for you?
 Through these programs and internships geared toward high school students, you can find out.
 Included are some internships, scholarships, and film programs both during the school year and in the summer.

-Film Internships and Scholarships for High School Students
+9 Film Internships for High School Students

 1. Brooklyn Interns for Arts & Culture